raindancers/raindancers-network.raindancers-cdk/README.md

 All of the methods that work with ec2.Vpc, work with Evpc.
 Refer to [the ec2.Vpc Documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2-readme.html)

-Note: This Construct Library shoudl be considered experimental, and breaking changes are likely, untill it reaches version 1.x.x.
+Note: This Construct Library is now functional, but expect considerable change over time.

 The authors of this construct encourage and welcome PR's.
-Please raise an issue...///
+Please raise an issue to start

 ```
 import { Evpc } from 'raindancers-cdk.raindancers-network';